Land reforms by country: Bolivia

 Land in Bolivia was unequally distributed – 92% of the cultivable land was held by large estates – until the Bolivian national revolution in 1952.
 Then, the Revolutionary Nationalist Movement government abolished forced peasantry labor and established a program of expropriation and distribution of the rural property of the traditional landlords to the indigenous peasants.
 A unique feature of the reform in Bolivia was the organization of peasants into syndicates.
 Peasants were not only granted land but their militias also were given large supplies of arms.
 The peasants remained a powerful political force in Bolivia during all subsequent governments.
 By 1970, 45% of peasant families had received title to land.
 Land reform projects continued in the 1970s and 1980s.
 A 1996 agrarian reform law increased protection for smallholdings and indigenous territories, but also protected absentee landholders who pay taxes from expropriation.
 Reforms were continued at 2006, with the Bolivian senate passing a bill authorizing the government redistribution of land among the nation's mostly indigenous poor.

 Chile

 Attempts at land reform began under the government of Jorge Alessandri in 1960, were accelerated during the government of Eduardo Frei Montalva (1964–1970), and reached its climax during the 1970-1973 presidency of Salvador Allende.
 Farms of more than 198 acre were expropriated.
-After the 1973 coup the process was halted by the military junta and – up to a point – reversed.
+After the 1973 coup the process was halted by the military junta and substantially reversed.